aijanai/vanilla-neural-commit-suggester/README.md

 Neural Commit Suggester
 =======================

 This is the implementation presented at FOSDEM 19 for [Neural commit message suggester: Proposing git commit messages with neural networks](https://fosdem.org/2019/schedule/event/ml_on_code_commit_message/).
+It has been ported to Sockeye 2 and it's now based on the Transformer.

 Installation
 ------------
 Install Sockeye the framework through:

 ```
-pip install sockeye
+pip install sockeye -r requirements.gpu-cu100.txt
 ```

 Train the MT